Marvel Future Revolution: Gameplay

 The players control their characters in a three-dimensional world, navigating the environment, attacking enemies and interacting with NPCs and quest objectives.
 The enemies come in regular ("villain") and boss ("supervillain") varieties, the latter of which boast significant defenses and utilize special powerful attacks.
 Each character has access to 32 skills grouped into 8 categories, but other than Basic and Ultimate, only 5 skills out of 32 can be equipped at any given time.
 The game has an "auto-play" mode, in which characters will attack enemies, utilize medpacks and even advance quest objectives independently from the player's input; for sufficiently powerful characters this can be enough to complete all but the hardest game content.
 Apart from gaining experience and advancing in levels, the players have many other ways to improve their characters, such as upgrading skills, equipping Omega Cards and Battle Badges, slotting Energy Cores and Companions, upgrading Potential and Specialization and advancing the Squad Rank bonuses, the latter of which apply for all of their characters.
 Each character has access to 15-20 different equipment sets, most of which come with a variety of 7-10 color schemes; players can mix-and-match pieces of different outfits and colors to create unique looks, independent of the gear with most desired game stats.

 Upon the completion of the main storyline benchmarks, additional gameplay modes become available, such as daily group missions (Blitz, Raid, Special Operation), Weekly Solo objectives (Battle Challenge, Training Grounds) and PVP (Dimensional Duel, Dark Zone, Omega War).

 Characters

 The game launched with eight playable characters: including Black Widow, Captain America, Captain Marvel, Doctor Strange, Iron Man, Spider-Man, Star-Lord and Storm.
 Magik was added as the first post-release playable character on December 15, 2021, followed by Scarlet Witch in May 2022 and later in September, Wolverine joined the game.

 Players get enough slots to activate over half of the characters for free, while the rest can be unlocked using in-game currency.
 Due to the material-consuming nature of character advancement, focusing all effort into a single "main" character will yield the best results.
 However, leveling other characters is still beneficial, providing boosts and material that can be used on the "main" character, while all equippable items can be transferred over to another characters, should the player wish to switch their "main".

+Development

+Marvel Future Revolution was developed and published by Netmarble.
+It had previously released Marvel: Future Fight in 2015.